 Second, you might investigate Alpha Architect Freedom 100 Emerging Markets ETF (FRDM).
 This fund was launched June 30 and has less than $12 million in assets.
 It owns no China or Russia, and also no Brazil.
 Instead, some 70% of the fund is in Taiwan, South Korea, Poland and Chile.

 William Ehart is a journalist in the Washington, D.C., area.
-Bill’s previous articles for HumbleDollar were Before the Fall, No A for Effort and Father Knew Best.
+Bill’s previous articles were Before the Fall, No A for Effort and Father Knew Best.
 In his spare time, he enjoys writing for beginning and intermediate investors on why they should invest and how simple it can be, despite all the financial noise.
 Follow Bill on Twitter @BillEhart.